lenesk/sokolova.dk/how-to-start-the-essay-task-at-the-studieproeven-exam.md

 ## Describing data is a compulsory part of any Writing task of the Studieprøven exam

 For the Writing task (let us call it further an essay), you receive an exam set with three structurally similar tasks but given on three different topics.
 You can choose between the three tasks, depending on what topic seems more comfortable to write about or familiar to you.
 So you only should write one essay on the topic you choose during three hours.
-However, no matter which of the three topics you choose, you will have to answer a compulsory question in the assignment description (let us call it further task questions):
+However, no matter which of the three topics you choose, the first assignemnt element of the task is to describe the main features of the data set (let us call it further task questions):

-> *Punkt 1: Gør ud fra faktainformationen kort rede for* …
+> *Punkt 1: Gør ud fra faktainformationen kort rede for* … .

-So in the first task question you are asked to describe the main points in the data usually given in a graphical representation (a table, a diagram, a figure or a pie-chart) about a specific process, a social or an economic issue, or a social trend over a period time.
-This data description is usually the first logical part of the first ‘real’ paragraph of the essay after an optional short introduction (Introduction is not compulsory and is not on the list of the assessment criteria).
+The data material is usually given in a graphical representation (a table, a diagram, a figure or a pie-chart) about a specific process, a social or an economic issue, or a social trend over a period time.
+The data description part is usually the first ‘real’ paragraph of the essay after an optional short introduction (Introduction is not compulsory and is not on the list of the assessment criteria).
 You can find an example of the previous year’s exam set here: [Studieprøven, November-December 2019](https://uim.dk/arbejdsomrader/danskundervisning-og-prover-for-udlaendinge/prover/danskprover/eksempler-pa-tidligere-afholdte-prover).

 ## Why describing data is the most predictable part of the essay?